PencilTester-01/SailPointLab/ReadMe.md

 * * *

 ## Reset MySQL user Password
+There will be several prompts when running the command, but you can accept the default values or configure how you wish.

+**Reset sql login, with the following cmd:**
 - `mysql\_secure\_installation`

-Test Login
+**In my case I set them to:**
+- root
+- Cyberark1

+**Test SQL Login**

 - `mysql -u root -p`
 - `quit`
 * * *

-## Move & Extract SailPoint Files
+## Move and Extract SailPoint Files
-After moving the IdentityIQ.zip to your Machine
-Create a folder to unzip idenity file to
+After moving the IdentityIQ.zip to your Machine create folder to unzip idenity file to in my case, I created "IDIQ_Home" in my users(root) home directory.

--in my case, I created IDIQ_Home in my users home dir mkdir IDIQ_HOME mv identityiq.war file from IDIQ_Home /usr/local/tomcat/webapps/identityiq/ cd /usr/local/tomcat/webapps/identityiq/ jar -xvf identityiq.war
+- `mkdir IDIQ_HOME`
+- `mkdir /usr/local/tomcat/webapps/identityiq/`
+- `mv identityiq.war /usr/local/tomcat/webapps/identityiq/`
+- `cd /usr/local/tomcat/webapps/identityiq/`
+- `jar -xvf identityiq.war`
+- `chmod +x WEB-INF/bin/iiq`

-While still in /usr/local/tomcat/webapps/identityiq/ chmod +x WEB-INF/bin/iiq cd cd WEB-INF/bin/
+ cd WEB-INF/bin/

-Generates DB Scipts
+**Generates DB Scipts**
-./iiq schema
+Now that "WEB-INF/bin/iiq" is executable
+ - `cd WEB-INF/bin/`
+- `./iiq schema`

-scritps can be found
+After running the above commands the scritps can be found at:

-/usr/local/tomcat/webapps/identityiq/WEB-INF/database

-ls

-in my case using
-create_identityiq_tables-8.1.mysql
+- `/usr/local/tomcat/webapps/identityiq/WEB-INF/database`
+- `ls`
+-
+The one I will be using is 8.1 mysql, if you installed a different version of SQL at the beginging please adjust accordingly

-### Login into mysql and Run script
+**Login into mysql and Run script**
-this will do all the heavy lifting for you
+This will do all the heavy lifting for you

-mysql -u root -p
+- `mysql -u root -p`
-create_identityiq_tables-8.1.mysql;

-quit
+- `source create_identityiq_tables-8.1.mysql;`
+- `quit`

 * * *

 ## Update iiq.properties
-vim /usr/local/tomcat/webapps/identityiq/WEB-INF/classes/iiq.properties
+- `vim /usr/local/tomcat/webapps/identityiq/WEB-INF/classes/iiq.properties`

-Here we have to change several lines in vim you can enable line number by **:set number**
+Here we have to change several lines In iiq.properties In vim you can enable line numbers by **:set number**
 * * *
 - `line 68 dataSource.username=username`
 - `line 69 dataSource.password=randompassword`